Home · Blog · Equipment Types

 6 months

-The fork arm trap: Many operators get their forklift examined annually and assume they are compliant.
-They are not — if the fork arms haven't been separately examined at 6-month intervals, the company is in breach of LOLER regardless of the truck's examination status.
+Many operators get their forklift examined annually and assume they are compliant.
+They are not.
+If the fork arms have not been separately examined at 6-month intervals, the company is in breach of LOLER regardless of the truck's examination status.
 HSE inspectors know this and check for it.

 Mast assembly